LunarShen/TempMe/README.md

 ###  Train on MSR-VTT

-We conduct experiments on 4 A100 GPUs, in 2.2.0+cu118 Pytorch.
+We conduct experiments on 4 A100x40G GPUs on MSR-VTT, in 2.2.0+cu118 Pytorch.

 ```shell
 bash scripts/MSRVTT.sh